Play With the USA Real Life Pyramid in Football Manager 2019 – Download the USA / Canada Expansion League Database

 National Premier Soccer League: Also setup to function in 2018-19 as in real life.
 Chattanooga FC, Detroit City, Miami FC, Miami United, Milwaukee Torrent, New York Cosmos, FC Arizona, and ASC San Diego all play in NPSL in 2018 before moving to NPSL Pro in 2019.

 Apparently modifying MLS in the editor causes the default CONCACAF Champions League to go haywire, so I rebuilt it.
 It functions better with the CONCACAF League and CFU Club Championship competitions which I also rebuilt.
 If you do not include these files with my USA-Canada expansion, the Champions League will not select the proper teams.
-Also included is a graphics file which contains logos for all American and Canadian teams.
-It also includes kits for all US teams and the CPL teams.
+For the Concacaf League and the Concacaf Champions League to function properly, you will need to drop the Mexico and Costa Rica leagues files into the “editor files” folder.
+These competitions have been modified to ensure that the correct clubs qualify for continental play.

 Below you’ll find links to all additional files that’s necessary to enjoy the full experience of the FM19 North American lower leagues database.